Lalaine: After Lizzie McGuire

 She starred alongside A.J.
 Trauth, Spencer Breslin, and Tim Reid in the 2003 Disney Channel Original Movie You Wish! as Abby Ramirez.
 Lalaine portrayed Chloe, a young Slayer-In-Training who dies by suicide, on the television series Buffy the Vampire Slayer.

-In 2009, she appeared in the film Royal Kill along with Eric Roberts and Pat Morita.
+In 2005, she starred alongside Eric Roberts and Pat Morita in Royal Kill, which was eventually given a full release in 2009.
 In 2010, Lalaine also appeared in Easy A starring Emma Stone in a small role as a gossiping girl.
-In July 2011, Lalaine was featured in a Shane Dawson video titled "Urban Legendz" She was also featured in another one of Shane's videos titled "Hot Chick or Cat Lady?".
+In July 2011, Lalaine was featured in a Shane Dawson video titled "Urban Legendz".
+She was also featured in another one of Shane's videos titled "Hot Chick or Cat Lady?".
 In 2018, Lalaine starred as Stacy in the film One Night Alone.
 Lalaine has since starred in two new movies The Man with the Red Balloon as Green Balloon/Balloonless Woman and Definition Please as Krista.
 Lalaine and former All That star Lori Beth Denberg co-starred in the web series Raymond and Lane.
 In 2019, Lalaine guest starred on Christy's Kitchen Throwback starring former Even Stevens and Kim Possible star Christy Carlson Romano.

 In 2024, Lalaine was announced as the narrator for the audiobook version of Ashley Spencer's Disney High: The Untold Story of the Rise and Fall of Disney Channel's Tween Empire.